 See our FedRAMP for SSH and Kubernetes guide for more infromation.

 With Teleport 4.2 we've introduced the ability for users to request additional roles.
-The workflow API makes it easy to dynamically approve or deny these requests.
+The Access Request API makes it easy to dynamically approve or deny these requests.